 The Buffalo Bills and Buffalo Sabres have experienced crushing defeat throughout the past few decades.
 Still, the steadfast dedication — nay, obsession — of Buffalo sports fans is legendary.
 So it’s no surprise that the city is home to one of the greatest temples to sports in the country.
 The aptly named 716 Food & Sport (named after its area code) is a two-story, 13,000-square-foot sports bar mega-complex complete with a 40-foot long “ice hockey rink”-inspired bartop, more than 360 seats, a massive, 38-foot television, and more than 70 additional HDTVs.
 To fully appreciate the city’s rabid fandom, grab a beer and a chair here on any given Sunday and be prepared for a whole lot of screaming.

 Eat & Drink

 Somewhat surprisingly, the area in and around Buffalo and Niagara is home to New York state’s best wine.
 The region is even recognized as a legitimate AVA (that’s American Viticultural Area to the layperson), meaning the grapes feature a set of definable growing characteristics and the vino boasts an earthy, mineral flavor profile entirely unique to the region.
 Explore the entire wine trail via the official trail map.

 Few buildings in downtown Buffalo represent the city’s rich architectural roots like the iconic Hotel Lafayette.
 The historic Art Deco hotel was built in 1904 by the first professional female architect in the United States.
 Today, every detail of its French Renaissance-style facade has been beautifully preserved inside and out.
-As an added bonus, the hotel is home to a brewery as well as Bourbon and Butter — a swank, pinky-up restaurant and cocktail bar with an excellent menu of single-barrel bourbons on offer.
+Check out The Lafayette Suite which features a private dining area, a large soaking tub, and a balcony overlooking Lafayette Square.

 (Photo via Flickr)